Herbert Hoover: Civil rights and Mexican Repatriation

 Hoover seldom mentioned civil rights while he was president.
 He believed that African Americans and other races could improve themselves with education and individual initiative.
 Hoover appointed more African Americans to federal positions than Harding and Coolidge combined, but many African American leaders condemned various aspects of the Hoover administration, including Hoover's unwillingness to push for a federal anti-lynching law.
 Hoover also continued to pursue the lily-white strategy, removing African Americans from positions of leadership in the Republican Party in an attempt to end the Democratic Party's dominance in the South.
 Though Robert Moton and some other black leaders accepted the lily-white strategy as a temporary measure, most African American leaders were outraged.
 Hoover further alienated black leaders by nominating conservative Southern judge John J. Parker to the Supreme Court; Parker's nomination ultimately failed in the Senate due to opposition from the NAACP and organized labor.
 Many black voters switched to the Democratic Party in the 1932 election, and African Americans would later become an important part of Franklin Roosevelt's New Deal coalition.

 As part of his efforts to limit unemployment, Hoover sought to cut immigration to the United States, and in 1930 he promulgated an executive order requiring individuals to have employment before migrating to the United States.
 The Hoover Administration began a campaign to prosecute illegal immigrants in the United States, which most strongly affected Mexican Americans, especially those living in Southern California.
 The federal government also supported the Mexican repatriation which saw anywhere from 300,000 to two million Mexicans and Mexican Americans repatriated, deported, or expelled to Mexico during the 1930s primarily during Hoover's term.
 Forty to sixty percent of them were American citizens.
 While the federal government encouraged repatriations, they were largely organized by state and local authorities with support from private entities.
-The Hoover administration deported 34,000 people to Mexico between 1930 to 1933.
+The Hoover administration deported 34,000 people to Mexico between 1930 and 1933.
 It was however more common for people to repatriate voluntarily.
 Some scholars argue that the mass repatriations was a policy of Hoover's administration.
 According to legal professor Kevin R. Johnson, the repatriation campaign meets the modern legal standards of ethnic cleansing, as it involved the forced removal of a racial minority by government actors.

 Hoover reorganized the Bureau of Indian Affairs to limit exploitation of Native Americans.